- Attendance at morning & afternoon registration will be taken in form rooms. See the ‘Punctuality’ procedure for lateness.

 - All students are expected to wear a jacket around school.

-- Trousers for boys and girls must be of a formal-cut, dark, smart and in excellent condition.
-Hipsters should not be too low.
-Jeans or casual trousers (jeans style), cropped trousers or shorts are not acceptable.
-Leggings are not allowed.
+- Trousers must be of a formal-cut, dark, smart and in excellent condition.
+Low-rise trousers should not be too low, jeans or casual trousers (jeans style), and exceptionally skinny trousers are not acceptable.
+Stretch leggings and shorts (of any length) are not

-- Boys are expected to wear shirts.
-Short-sleeved, open-necked and light-coloured shirts are acceptable and must be worn inside the trousers.
-We prefer students to wear ties.
-Polo shirts, t-shirts and denim shirts are inappropriate.
+- Shirts with short-sleeves, open-necks and light in colour are acceptable and must be worn inside the trousers.
+We prefer students to wear ties with their shirts.
+Polo shirts or t-shirts are inappropriate.

-- Footwear must be formal (business-like), clean and in good order.
-Pupils must be safe in school, therefore flip-flops, beach-style shoes and high heels are considered impractical.
+- Tight fitting lycra skirts and dresses are inappropriate and skirts and dresses should be made of smart (not stretchy) fabric.
+Footwear must be formal (business-like), clean and in good order.
+Students must be safe in school, therefore flip-flops, beach-style shoes and high heels are considered impractical.
 Trainers of any description are not allowed.

-- Headgear/hats must not be worn within school, unless for religious reasons.
+- Headwear/hats must not be worn within school, unless for religious reasons.

-- Hair colour should look natural, avoiding colours such as blue, green etc.
+- Hair colour should look natural, avoiding colours such as blue or green etc.

-- Body piercings, other than earrings, are not allowed in Sixth Form.
+- Body piercings, other than earrings and discrete piercings, are not allowed in Sixth Form.

 It is a condition of entry that students agree to the Dress Code.
-High standards are expected in dress as well as in work.
-Failure to follow the guidelines will result in a student being asked to go home to change or alternatively to wear clothing/footwear provided by the school.
+High standards are expected in dress code as well as in work ethic.
+Failure to follow the guidelines will result in a student being asked to go home and also to attend a detention.

 The Senior Leadership Team reserves the right to alter the Dress Code at any time if they are unhappy with the overall appearance and co-operation of the Sixth Form.